TheLostLambda/quizcrawler/README.md

 * Document the purpose of each module.
 Including mod.rs
 * The QuizDispatcher should be configurable and pick the most needed questions
 * If one quiz is more difficult than another, pick it for higher mastery q's (is_applicable)
+* Crawler should try to find a title at the top of a file, falling back to the filename